rycastaneda/pm-components/boilerplate/README.md

 5. Now you can start working on your component

 Component development is separate from 'plantminer-web' or 'plantminer-admin'.
-You should not need to interact much with those application as your component is a separate piece of functionality.
+You should not need to interact much with those applications as your component is a separate piece of functionality.
 In order to test it all together, please follow these steps:

+1. Build your component from inside your component folder (for ex., plantminer-components/boilerplate)

+    `npm run build`

-1. Go to vagrantbox and cd into 'plantminer-components' folder
+2. Go to vagrantbox and cd into 'plantminer-components' folder
-2. Run `sudo npm link` - you should see something like
+3. Run `sudo npm link` - you should see something like

-    `npm WARN pm-components@0.1.0 No license field.
+    `npm WARN plantminer-components@0.1.0 No license field.
-     /usr/lib/node_modules/pm-components -> /var/www/plantminer-components`
+     /usr/lib/node_modules/plantminer-components -> /var/www/plantminer-components`
-3. Go to your application gulp folder, for example to 'plantminer-web/dev/gulp'
+4. Go to your application gulp folder, for example to 'plantminer-web/dev/gulp'
-4. Open package.json file and add a new dependency
+5. Open package.json file and add a new dependency

     `"plantminer-componenets": "git+ssh://git@bitbucket.org:minergroup/plantminer-components.git#feature\/PM-943"`

     where '#' is your feature branch

-5. Inside 'plantminer-web/dev/gulp' run `npm install`
-6. After install is successful, run `sudo npm link pm-components`
+6. Inside 'plantminer-web/dev/gulp' run `sudo npm link plantminer-components`

     You should see something link

-    `/var/www/plantminer-web/dev/gulp/node_modules/pm-components -> /usr/lib/node_modules/pm-components -> /var/www/plantminer-components`
+    `/var/www/plantminer-web/dev/gulp/node_modules/plantminer-components -> /usr/lib/node_modules/plantminer-components -> /var/www/plantminer-components`

     This will create a symlink from node_modules to your local component
-7.
+7. Run `gulp copy`.
+It will copy your components folder from node_modules/plantminer-components/your-component/dist to /assets/v2/plantminer-components/your-component/dist

+8. Start a watch task `gulp jswatch`.
+This will setup a watch on your dist folder, which means every time you make a new build, the changes will be copied to /assets/v2/plantminer-components/your-component/dist

+9. Add dependency in carabiner.php to include '/assets/v2/plantminer-components/your-component/dist/bundle.js'

+    and css if needed.

+10. Add html tag to your php page, for example
+    ` <div data-component="boilerplate"></div>`